Kubernetes Task Runner

 CLI withkubectl

-Note: To authenticate with Google Cloud, you'll need to make a Service Account and add a JSON Key to Kestra.
-Read more about how to do that here For GKE, we'll need to make sure we have the Kubernetes Engine default node service account
+To authenticate with Google Cloud, create a service account and add a JSON key to Kestra.
+Read more in our Google credentials guide.
+For GKE, ensure the Kubernetes Engine default node service account

-Here's an example flow for using the Kubernetes Task Runner with GKE.
-To authenticate, you need to use OAuth with a service account.
+Here's an example flow using the Kubernetes task runner with GKE.
+To authenticate, use OAuth with a service account.

 id: gke_task_runner